 According to the law, obtaining the limited partners’ approval is sufficient to make decisions regarding allocation of profits, and, therefore, distribution of dividends.

 The approval of the general partner or managing director is not required.

-The condition is: The distribution of dividends will be possible the day when global warming will have returned to the pre-industrial era level of +0 °C based on the methodology of IPCC (Intergovernmental Panel on Climate Change).
+The condition is: distributing dividends will be possible when global warming will have returned to the pre-industrial era level of +0 °C, determined as per the IPCC (Intergovernmental Panel on Climate Change) methodologies.

 Become a shareholder: Fighting climate change on a large scaleGo! arrow_forward